 What is alcohol use disorder?

-Alcohol use disorder – alcohol addiction – is a brain disorder that can be mild, moderate or severe.
-People develop a tolerance to alcohol which progresses to dependence and addiction.
+Alcohol use disorder, formerly termed alcohol addiction, is a brain disorder that can range from mild, moderate to severe.
+People who drink regularly develop a tolerance to alcohol which progresses to dependence and addiction.
 Long-term alcohol use changes your brain’s structure and function and damages neural pathways, resulting in brain chemistry changes that affect your physical and mental well-being.

-A combination of medical detox, medication, psychotherapy and group support therapy is used to successfully treat alcohol addiction as part of an integrated addiction treatment programme at an inpatient or outpatient centre.
+A combination of medical detox, medication, psychotherapy and group support therapy is used at alcohol rehabs to successfully treat alcohol addiction as part of an integrated addiction treatment programme, whether it be an inpatient or outpatient centre.

 If you feel you have a problem with alcohol and that it’s time to empty the bottle, know that there is a way out, a way to stop drinking alcohol, and to enjoy a life of freedom and sobriety.
 Even the worst addict has beaten their alcoholism and turned their lives around.
 And with the use of alcoholic rehabilitation, so can you.